 The argument to jacharrange parameter is a list of integer.
-Negative interger -n in the list means that 'the character range n is ...'
+Negative integer -n in the list means that 'the characters that belong to range n are treated as ALchar', and positive integer +n means that 'the characters that belong to range n are treated as JAchar'.

-Default Setting LuaT_EX-ja predefines eight character ranges for convinience.
+Default Setting LuaT_EX-ja predefines eight character ranges for convenience.
 They are determined from the following data:

-- Blocks in Unicode 6.0. - The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1-6 and Unicode. - The PXbase bundle for pTEX by Takayuki Yato.
+- Blocks in Unicode 6.0. - The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1-6 and Unicode. - The PXbase bundle for upTEX by Takayuki Yato.

 Now we describe these eight ranges.
 The alphabet 'J' or 'A' after the number shows whether characters in the range is treated as JAchars or not by default.
-These settings are similar to prefercjk ...
+These settings are similar to the prefercjk settings defined in PXbase bundle.